 Unfortunately, writers, authors, editors and broadcasters often have communication failures.
-Sometimes they hear words, but the words they think they heard are not the words that the speaker spoke.
+Sometimes the words they think they heard are not the words that the speaker spoke.

 In reality, high school kids were not wearing lumps of volcanic rock which are normally used as an abrasive to remove calluses from feet.
 They were wearing Pumas, a brand of sneakers -- which the reporter was unaware of.
 (There's a double problem here.
 When "pumice" is pronounced properly, its first syllable rhymes with "hum" -- not with "room."
 A reporter should know this.)